Query a Cortex Search Service

 scoring_config

 Configuration object for customizing search ranking behavior.
-See Customizing search ranking for syntax.
+See Customizing Cortex Search scoring for syntax.

 limit

-Maximum number of results to return in the response.
-Maximum accepted value is 1000.
-If not provided, the default value is 10.
+Maximum number of results to return in the response, up to 1000.
+The default limit is 10.

 Syntax